96boards/website/_posts/2017/12/2017-12-29-patient-monitoring-system-part1.md

 Client.
 Here the temperature data is sent from Server to Client every time when the Client raises the request.

+# Pain Points

+Eventhough we got the mesh network setup, there is still no way to store the provisioning and configuring information on the non-volatile memory like flash.
+This will make us to do the provision and configure every time after node restart.
+This feature is being worked on and I hope that it will be available soon.

 # Conclusion

 So that's it for the **Part 1** of **Patient Monitoring System using 96Boards**